piclas-framework/piclas/docs/documentation/developerguide/building_guide.md

     latexmk -r latexmkrc -pdf -f -dvi- -ps- -jobname=piclas -interaction=nonstopmode

+and make sure that now errors are encountered.
+Possibly missing latex libraries can be installed on an Ubuntu system via

+    sudo apt install texlive-latex-extra

-and check if the pdf exists
+Check if the pdf exists

+    ls latex/piclas.pdf

+and open the file with any PDF viewer to read it.
+Note that you can simply run the script *buildPDF.sh* in the *documentation* directory for this task and open the resulting pdf file under

     ls _build/latex/piclas.pdf

-Note that you can simply run the script *buildPDF.sh* in the *documentation* directory for this task.

 ## Writing documentation